With features like masked emails and credit cards, IronVest strives to achieve more than the average password manager.

 But two of IronVest’s biggest security draws are masked emails, credit cards, and phone numbers.
 In short, these are randomly generated email addresses and credit card numbers that automatically direct to your actual accounts.
 When you provide masked emails and credit cards online, it protects your real data from being shared, sold, or breached.

-It should be noted that there are some additional fees associated with IronVest’s masked credit cards, including:
+While this is great in theory, there are some additional fees associated with IronVest’s masked credit cards, including:

 $2 fee per masked credit card (first two free with Ultimate account)